jorgerodpen/MadridRentalMarket/README.md

 Size and number of bathrooms are highly correlated with the final rent cost.
 Other variables such as the number of rooms and wether the bathroom is ensuite or have also a relatively high correlation.

 <img src="https://github.com/jorgerodpen/MadridRentalMarket/blob/main/correlation.png" width="400">

+## Model building
+Created a pipeline that first transforms categorical data to dummy variables and then models the data.

+First, a linear regression with al variables was created to see the p-values for each coefficient.
+Multicollinearity and the effect of the sparse data was observed.

+The data was splitted 20% test set and 80% training set.
+To measure the model performance two type of errors were used: relative error to see the model performance and mean absolute error for hyper-parameter selection.

+Four models were used:
+- Multiple linear regression: It was used as a baseline for the model.
+- Ridge regression: Because the multicollinearity between variables.
+- Lasso regression: Because of the sparsity of the data.
+- Random forest: Because of the sparsity and the multicollinearity of the data, random forest are well-known because they tend to overfit less.

+## Model performance
+- Multiple linear regression: 18-20% error
+- Ridge regression: 18-19% error
+- Lasso regression: 18-19% error
+- Random forest: 15% error

+## Productionalization
+The app was the deploying using *Flask* to a web server called *Heroku* so that it can be used by owners and tennants to come up with a reasonable price.

+The app can be seen and used here https://calculadora-alquiler-madrid.herokuapp.com/